xukechun/Vision-Language-Grasping/README.md

 ## Easy Installation

-For the convinence of reproduction, we provide our conda environment produced by conda-pack in this [link](https://drive.google.com/file/d/18A-wCePI3_yBsbCfRqc_9A0KKMTb86ml/view).
+For the convenience of result reproduction, we provide our conda environment produced by conda-pack in this [link](https://drive.google.com/file/d/18A-wCePI3_yBsbCfRqc_9A0KKMTb86ml/view).
 NOTE: This environment is compatiable with CUDA 11.1.

 Then you can easily build and activate the conda environment by